-- We will build a partnership approach to online safety with parents and carers by: - o Providing information and guidance on online safety in a variety of formats. - This will include offering specific online safety awareness training and highlighting online safety at other events such as parent evenings, transition events, fetes and sports days. - Drawing their attention to the online safety policy and expectations in newsletters, letters, our prospectus and on our website. - Requesting that they read online safety information as part of joining our community, for example, within our home school agreement. - Requiring them to read our acceptable use policies and discuss the implications with their children.
+- We will build a partnership approach to online safety with parents and carers by: - Providing information and guidance on online safety in a variety of formats. - This will include offering specific online safety awareness training and highlighting online safety at other events such as parent evenings, transition events, fetes and sports days. - Drawing their attention to the online safety policy and expectations in newsletters, letters, our prospectus and on our website. - Requesting that they read online safety information as part of joining our community, for example, within our home school agreement. - Requiring them to read our acceptable use policies and discuss the implications with their children. - Providing them with information about our approach to filtering and monitoring as well as information about the types of things that children will be doing online.